Ed Kolman

-Edward Victor Kolman (October 21, 1915 – July 31, 1985) was an American professional football player who played offensive tackle for six seasons for the Chicago Bears and New York Giants.
-He was selected in the fifth round of the 1940 NFL draft.
+Edward Victor Kolman (October 21, 1915 – July 31, 1985) was an American professional football player who played offensive tackle for six seasons with the Chicago Bears and New York Giants.
+He was selected with the thirty-seventh pick in the fifth round of the 1940 NFL draft.
+Kolman had a strong start to his professional playing career; however, it was interrupted by a combination of injuries & wartime efforts.
+He is best known for his key contributions during the Chicago Bears ‘Wonder Years’ & the New York Giants ‘Golden Years’, between 1945—1965.